 To facilitate the screening of the model outputs, our approach produces a set of shape and ASCII files (Table 1).
 These output files are therefore in a format that is readable by most GIS and spreadsheet software (i.e. QGIS, Excel,…).
 These outputs are an important requirement of any automatic delineation procedure.
 They are labelled in a self-explanatory fashion to allow the user explore the underlying data of any delineated cliff top/toe location.

-Sensitivity of model output is decreased relative to that of hand-digitized uncertainty.
-Hand-digitized cliff top and toe location spread between participants are of the order of 4 to 23 diagonal cells (i.e. for a DEM of 5m cell size) while the standard deviation of model outputs to the parameter setup, for the DEM of 5m cell size, is always less than 3 diagonal cells.
-In addition to the smaller spread of model outputs, our algorithm delineates the cliff top and toe and produce all model outputs for a 1km section of coast in less than one second while hand-digitizing the same length of coast took around 10 minutes.
+Hand-digitized cliff top and toe location spread between participants are of the order of 4 to 23 diagonal cells (i.e. for a DEM of 5m cell size).
+These large differences seems to be driven by the bias towards using changes of slope as the preferred cliff top and toe locations when hand digitizing over an aerial photography.
+This bias prevented a model to hand-digitized more in detail comparison.
+We have shown how the inputs parameter can be modified to resolve both active and Holocene cliff lines.
+The algorithm reference set up seems to be robust enough for the two FH sites despite the difference on the plan shape at both sites.
+Our algorithm delineates the cliff top and toe and produce all model outputs for a 1km section of coast in less than one second while hand-digitizing the same length of coast took around 10 minutes.
 Thus our algorithm is about 5 orders of magnitude faster than hand digitizing.

 To conclude, we developed and demonstrated a new automatic delineation procedure of cliff toe and top location based on the extraction of profile elevation from a DEM.
 This approach requires less pre-processing than other existing automatic methods, and it facilitates the screening of the delineated locations by outputting key supporting information.
 Our approach will be of great value in tracking changes of cliff metrics along coastlines of irregular shape.